Unit VIII. Healing the Soul

 and bliss).
 Almaas says that “Living Daylight is the first of these

-that the whole universe is animate and conscious – pervaded by an intelligent
+seeing that the whole universe is animate and conscious – pervaded by an

-consciousness. . .
-The Living Daylight dimension expresses Being’s goodness,
+intelligent consciousness. . .
+The Living Daylight dimension expresses

-abundance, beauty, and loving quality” (p.
+Being’s goodness, abundance, beauty, and loving quality” (p.
 34).
-The universe is pervaded
+The universe

-by Love and its energy is Love.
-We are existing in Love as fish exist
+is pervaded by Love and its energy is Love.
+We are existing in Love

 Living Daylight is the essence of the environment we left in order to